Do you feel like your or your teammates’ communication efforts often get misunderstood?

 - Creating value — ideally, coming up with the solution that benefits both parties,

-- Strong strategy — defining your role, understanding your value, and understanding the other person’s vantage point,
+- Strong strategy — defining your role, understanding your value, and understanding the other person’s vantage point, and

 - Reflection — thinking about your past negotiation and identifying areas that need improvement.

-Interpersonal communication skill #8: Teamwork
+Skill #8: Teamwork

 For a lot of jobs, one of the most crucial interpersonal skills is being able to function within a team.